 Anxiety attacks, also known as panic attacks, are characterised by unexpected, sudden episodes of severe and debilitating anxiety, which can also be accompanied by a whole host of unpleasant and distressing physical symptoms.
 These physical symptoms can be so acute, that many first-time sufferers believe that they are experiencing a nervous breakdown, a heart attack, and some even worry that they are going to die.
 Over time, the fear of suffering from an anxiety attack can become embedded, and anxiety attacks may occur more frequently, which results in what can feel like a ‘vicious circle’.

 At Priory, we recognise that suffering an anxiety attack can be an upsetting and frightening experience, and ongoing anxiety attacks can result in social isolation and constant worry.
-However, it is important to understand that with timely, individually tailored treatment, anxiety attacks can be managed and prevented, allowing you to address your concerns and take steps towards achieving a full and sustainable recovery.
+However, it is important to understand that with timely, individually tailored mental health treatment, help & support anxiety attacks can be managed and prevented, allowing you to address your concerns and take steps towards achieving a full and sustainable recovery.

 If you think that you or someone that you know is struggling with anxiety attacks, the good news is that expert, established treatment is available, and you don’t have to suffer alone.
 Our highly trained team of psychiatrists, psychologists, therapists and other mental health professionals are committed to delivering personalised treatment for your anxiety attacks at our specialist hospitals and wellbeing centres, empowering you to reduce your anxiety attack symptoms, and take steps towards resuming the healthy and fulfilling life that you deserve.